 Bedsores (also known as pressure sores) are a serious problem in nursing homes.
 If nursing home staff neglect to properly care for their patients, our most vulnerable loved ones can suffer from these painful irritations.
 Bedsores can turn into serious, even deadly wounds.
 The lead Philadelphia bedsore lawyer at Lowenthal & Abrams, Injury Attorneys is Anita Pitock.
-As both a nurse and an attorney, Ms. Pitock knows how to read medical records, challenge negligent nursing homes and fight for these most vulnerable of victims.
+As both a nurse and an attorney, Ms. Pitock knows how to read medical records, challenge negligent nursing homes, and fight for these most vulnerable of victims.

 The Four Stages of Bedsores

-Bed sores form in four stages.
+Bedsores form in four stages.
 They begin when a person is left to lay too long in the same position and pressure develops on an area of the body.
 This leads to a wound called a bedsore or pressure ulcer.

 - Stage one – there is redness on the skin.
 This is a minor abrasion.
 Individuals who are of darker skin color may not have any change in skin color.
-The impacted area can be painful and feel differently from surrounding skin.
+The impacted area can be painful and feel differently from the surrounding skin.

 - Stage two – the sore becomes an ulcer or an open wound.
 The skin has become damaged or lost.
 The wound may also appear as a blister.

 - Stage three – the ulcer has turned into a deep wound.
-Dead tissue may be apparent and there is a substantial loss of skin in the area.
+Dead tissue may be apparent, and there is a substantial loss of skin in the area.

 - Stage four – there is a substantial loss of tissue with a lot of dead tissue underlying the skin.

-Common Locations For Bed Sores
+Common Locations For Bedsores

 Bedsores are common in a number of locations that tend to have pressure on them when a patient is confined to a bed or wheelchair: